Mixing on Stochastic Staircase Transformations: Properties of Stochastically Generated Sequences

 \begin{remark} The proofs of the above results carry over to the case when $a_{n} = b_{1} + \cdots + b_{n}$ is replaced by $a_{N,n} = b_{N,1} + \cdots + b_{N,n}$ where $b_{N,j}$ is an iid sequence for each $N$ with distribution $b_{N}$.
 The only requirement for the above proofs is that $\mathbb{E}b_{N}$ be uniformly bounded over $N$.

-However, if $\mathbb{E}b_{N}$ is bounded by a polynomial in $N$ then the statements remain true, provided we increase the $R$ used in the Strong Law Lemma.
+However, if $\mathbb{E}b_{N}$ is bounded by a polynomial in $N$ then the statements remain true, provided we increase the $R$ used in Lemma \ref{L:key}.
 In essence, we have a Strong Law for Triangular Arrays with a mild requirement on the means of the $b_{N}$. \end{remark}